wallarm/product-documentation/docs/latest/quickstart.md

 6. Ensure the script returned the message `We've completed the Wallarm node deployment process`.

     If any errors occurred during the script execution, the script would return appropriate error messages.
-7. Open Wallarm Console → **Events** section in the [EU Cloud](https://my.wallarm.com/search) or [US Cloud](https://us1.my.wallarm.com/search) and ensure the SQLi and XSS attacks are displayed in the list.
+7. Open the Wallarm Console → **Events** section in the [EU Cloud](https://my.wallarm.com/search) or [US Cloud](https://us1.my.wallarm.com/search) and ensure the SQLi and XSS attacks are displayed in the list.

     ![!Attacks in the interface](images/admin-guides/test-attacks-quickstart.png)